VariQuest Blog

 April 26th, 2018

 For many years, comprehension strategies centered on students making connections to their texts.
 These may have included: Text-to-Self, Text-to-Text, and Text-to-World.
 However, this continued strategy seemed to only produce readers who wanted to talk about themselves.
 Very few times were they connecting with other texts or with world situations.
 Hence, a deeper understanding of the text became elusive.
 Having the experience of desperately pulling deeper understanding of a text from my students, I was introduced to the strategy of "close reading."
-Doug Fisher and Nancy Frey wrote a fantastic article in The Reading Teacher titled Close Reading in Elementary Schools, where they outline how to incorporate this "text dependent question" approach into your literacy time.
+Doug Fisher and Nancy Frey wrote about this concept where they outline how to incorporate this "text dependent question" approach into your literacy time.
 The basics are:

 Lessons/Activities/Templates | Career & Technology Education (CTE) | Grade Level: Primary (PK-2) | Featured Topics: Lessons and Activities | Academic Subject: Mathematics